Advanced Typography - Task 1: Typographic Systems and Type & Play

 -Number should be downsizing 0.5pt

--For the grid system, content should be inside the column, and cannot exceed (with a 5mm gutter)
+-For the grid system, content should be inside the column, and cannot

 -Baseline touching the text will reduce readability and should have a gap